Updated: Sep 20

 Would you like to be happier and less stressed or angry?
 After reading this article, you can master how you feel, behave, and react.
 If you apply the strategies mentioned below, you will develop self-control, empathy, resiliency, and a strong character!

 Emotional intelligence refers to the ability to understand and manage your own emotions and recognize and influence the feelings of those around you.

-What makes you a human being is the variety of emotions - happiness, anxiety, anger, frustration, etc. - you get to feel on a daily basis and the ability to analyze those emotions and keep them in check.
-If there is one skill that everyone should learn is emotional intelligence (EQ).
+What makes you human is the variety of emotions - happiness, anxiety, anger, frustration, etc. You experience these feelings daily and can analyze them and keep them in check.
+If there is, one skill that everyone should learn is emotional intelligence (EQ).

 To manage your emotions

 To handle the feelings of other people

 Understanding how to control yourself and manage the people around you is crucial.
 The components of emotional intelligence are self-awareness, self-management, empathy, and social skills.